 Explore the PUDL database interactively in a web browser.
 Select data to download as CSVs for local analysis in spreadsheets.
 Create sharable links to a particular selection of data.
 Access PUDL data via a REST API.

 Easy Jupyter notebook access to all PUDL data products, including example notebooks.
 Updated weekly based on the nightly builds.

 Cloud Developer, Database User, Beta Tester

 Get the freshest data that has passed all of our data validations, updated most weekday mornings.
 Fast, free downloads from AWS S3 storage buckets.

 Researcher, Database User, Notebook Analyst

 Use a stable, citable, fully processed version of the PUDL on your own computer.
-Use PUDL in Jupyer Notebooks running in a stable, archived Docker container.
 Access the SQLite DB and Parquet files directly using any toolset.

 Python Developer, Data Wrangler